sandhawke/diduc/README.md

 * A moves to another country obtains entirely different legal identity documents
 * A changes her name
 * B discovers A cheated on exams and recinds A's diploma
-* Mallory, a close associates of A, with technical sophistication and co-conspirators, wants to impersonate A to V.
+* Various attacks, potentially involving people somewhat trusted by A, B, and/or V.

-### Conventional Solution
+### Conventional Solution (Baseline)

 Here's how one might do this without DID technology, for contrast.